 - In the film adaptation of The Two Towers, Gandalf laughs heartily during his Big Damn Heroes moment as he casually beats the terrified Uruk-Hai with his staff.
 It was glorious.

 - A notable trait of The Joker in The Dark Knight.
 During the famous interrogation scene, Batman keeps punching the Joker harder and harder until the Joker just starts laughing hysterically.
+The same thing happens later when Batman throws him off a building.
+The Joker laughs like a Disney villain.
+(Won't die like one, though.)

 Joker: You have nothing.
 Nothing to threaten me with.
 Nothing to do with all your strength.